UplandsDynamic/simple-stock-management-frontend/README.md

 - Install npx on your system if not already installed, e.g.: `npm install -g npx`
 - Change to the cloned app's directory, e.g.: `cd simple-stock-management-frontend;`
 - Install the packages by running `npm install`
-- Configure the app environment by editing the `.env.production` file according to your requirements
+- Configure the app environment by editing the `.env.production` file according to your requirements.
+- Commit changes to the git tree, e.g.: `git commit -am "Edit env config"`.
 - Build the app, e.g.: `npm run build:production`
 - Copy the built app into its web directory, e.g. `cp -a build/. /var/www/html/ssm-frontend/;` `cp -a /var/www/html/ssm-frontend/static. /var/www/html/ssm-frontend/;`
 - Recursively change ownership of the `ssm-frontend` directory to your web server user.